coderyuvan/image_IO_nextjs/projectflow.md

     You need to check if a connection already exists and only create a new one if needed, otherwise you risk creating too many connections.

   # type.d.ts bnaya h for global ki node k ecosystem m db connection exist krta h

+  # NEXT-AUTH SETUP
+  * sbse phle typsecript ka kaam kra from docs
+  * second next-auth regsitration of user handle nhi krta h so we have to write seprate backend api for that app/api/auth/register/route.ts